 Boise State maintains a strong commitment to campus safety and security.
 Exterior lighting is an important part of this commitment.
 Motor vehicle parking lots, pedestrian walkways, and building exteriors are well lit.
-Surveys of exterior lighting on campus are conducted by Boise State Community Service Officers on a regular basis, and discrepancies are reported to the Facilities Operations and Maintenance Department for appropriate action.
+Surveys of exterior lighting on campus are conducted by Boise State Senior Security Officers on a regular basis, and discrepancies are reported to the Facilities Operations and Maintenance Department for appropriate action.
 Members of the campus community are encouraged to report any exterior lighting deficiencies to the Facilities Operations and Maintenance Department at (208) 426-1409.

-A cooperative effort by the Department of Public Safety, Facilities Operations and Maintenance Department custodial personnel, and building occupants is utilized in surveying exterior doors.
-The purpose of this program is to ensure that each exterior door and its locking mechanism are working properly.
-Exterior doors on campus are locked and secured each evening by building occupants, custodial personnel, and Boise State Community Service Officers.
-These personnel report door and security hardware operating deficiencies to the Facilities Operations and Maintenance Department on a daily basis through the work order process, which tracks all trouble areas.
+A cooperative effort by the Department of Public Safety, Facilities Operations and Maintenance Department custodial personnel, and building occupants is utilized to survey exterior doors.
+The purpose of this effort is to ensure that each exterior door and its locking mechanism are working properly.
+Exterior doors on campus are locked and secured each evening by building occupants, custodial personnel, and Boise State Senior Security Officers.
+These personnel report door and security hardware operating deficiencies to the Facilities Operations and Maintenance Department on a daily basis through the work order process, which tracks all trouble areas to ensure they are repaired.

-The maintenance and security of campus buildings for safety of users spans the areas of key control, maintenance of door hardware, replacement of broken windows, fire protection, fire drills, hazardous waste policy, ventilation, life safety items, etc. The campus continues to move more to electronic building access systems and away from key locks, which allows monitoring of students and employees going into and out of buildings after hours and on weekends.
+The maintenance and security of campus buildings spans the areas of key control, maintenance of door hardware, replacement of broken windows, fire protection, fire drills, hazardous waste policy, ventilation, life safety items, etc. The campus continues to move more to electronic building access systems and away from key locks, which allows monitoring of students and employees going into and out of buildings after hours and on weekends.
 Although costly to implement, badge access is easier to maintain when students and employees become inactive than legacy key systems, where it is difficult to account for physical key inventories.

-Shrubbery, trees, and other vegetation on campus are trimmed and managed on an ongoing basis, to help prevent individuals from concealing themselves within that vegetation.
-Facilities Operations and Maintenance Department personnel and the Department of Public Safety continually survey the campus grounds to help ensure that a safe environment exists.
+Shrubbery, trees, and other vegetation on campus are trimmed and managed on an ongoing basis to meet safety standards, within the guidelines of C.P.T.E.D.
+(Crime Prevention Through Environmental Design) as well as to help prevent individuals from concealing themselves within that vegetation.
+Facilities Operations and Maintenance Department personnel and the Department of Public Safety continually survey the vcampus grounds to help ensure a safe environment.

-The RiverEdge and Vista West Apartment complexes maintain their own maintenance personnel who regularly conduct walkthroughs to ensure proper lighting, clear access of pathways and other maintenance issues are executed in a timely manner.
-Shrubbery maintenance is also regularly conducted by staff at each apartment.
+The RiverEdge and Vista West Apartment complexes employed their own maintenance personnel who regularly conducted walkthroughs to ensure proper lighting, clear access of pathways and other maintenance issues are executed in a timely manner.
+Shrubbery maintenance was also regularly conducted by staff at each apartment.

-Campus buildings, parking lots, and other ground areas are actively patrolled by the Boise State Community Service Officers and BPD officers.
+Campus buildings, parking lots, and other ground areas are actively patrolled by the Boise State Senior Security Officers and BPD officers.